 I free-handed the lines on the wooden disk in paint but if you were more motivated a wood burned game board would last much longer.

 I can’t wait to get to use the game this summer, I love how fast the games go.
-My kids are really into this game all of a sudden.
+My kids are really into tic tac toe all of a sudden, I’m just happy this game doesn’t make noise!

 Of course they aren’t playing the game but they are playing a game.
 These little painted stones have taken on a life of their own and have elaborate back stories according to my 2 & 4 year olds.
 Anything to keep them busy right?